crann/URP/README.md

 ##### Example One
 A console application located in the [examples/URP_Console_App] folder.

-This application inserts country data into the database, selects, updates and finally deletes the country data.
+This application inserts country data into a database, selects, updates and finally deletes the country data.
 This demonstrates the basic CRUD operations using the repository pattern.

 Technologies used:
 - Microsoft .Net 4.5